MicrosoftDocs/visualfsharpdocs/docs/conceptual/operators.limitedhash['t]-function-[fsharp].md

 # Operators.limitedHash<'T> Function (F#)

 A generic hash function.
 This function has the same behavior as [hash](https://msdn.microsoft.com/library/a83c0432-919e-407d-9ffc-8cf34fbc6daa), however the default structural hashing for F# union, record and tuple types stops when the given limit of nodes is reached.
-The exact behavior of the function can be adjusted on a type-by-type basis by implementing **M:System.Object.GetHashCode** for each type.
+The exact behavior of the function can be adjusted on a type-by-type basis by implementing **System.Object.GetHashCode** for each type.

 **Namespace/Module Path:** Microsoft.FSharp.Core.Operators